 Top Tax Myths Debunked

-The annual arrival of the 1040 Booklet in the mail marks the beginning of another new tax season.
-In keeping with this special time, FindLaw.com has set out to debunk some common myths regarding the filing of tax returns.
-Keep these truths in mind as you prepare your "love letter" (aka tax return) to the IRS.
+The annual arrival of the 1040 Booklet in the mail always marks the beginning of yet another tax season.
+And yet, in spite of this constant ritual, there persist a number of myths about ways to avoid taxes.
+While interesting, they could result in significant liability if followed.
+As you'll see below, FindLaw has set out to debunk some of the more common myths regarding the filing of tax returns.

 Myth #1: Federal Income Taxes are Illegal, Invalid and/or Voluntary